RevenueHunt/docs/docs/reference/quiz-builder.md

 ![quiz builder conditional logic jump logic rule go to](/images/manual_quizbuilder_conditionallogic_jumplogicrule_goto.png)

-*In the example, if a users chooses a choice "Myself" in Question 1 "Who are you shopping for?" then they will be redirected to Question 2 "What is your skin type?".*
+*In the example, if a user chooses a choice "Myself" in Question 1 "Who are you shopping for?" then they will be redirected to Question 2 "What is your skin type?".*

 **+** - Add another Jump Logic rule.
 Adds a new OR logical rule.

 ![quiz builder conditional logic jump logic OR rule](/images/manual_quizbuilder_conditionallogic_jumplogicrule_or.png)

-*In the example, if a users chooses a choice "Myself" in Question 1 "Who are you shopping for?" then they will be redirected to Question 2 "What is your skin type?" but if the user chooses a choice "A gift" in Question 1 "Who are you shopping for?" then they will be redirected to Question 4 "What is their skin type?".*
+*In the example, if a user chooses a choice "Myself" in Question 1 "Who are you shopping for?" then they will be redirected to Question 2 "What is your skin type?" but if the user chooses a choice "A gift" in Question 1 "Who are you shopping for?" then they will be redirected to Question 4 "What is their skin type?".*

 **bin** - Delete the current Jump Logic rule.

-**+ add concurrent logic** - Adds a new  AND logical statment to the same rule.
-AND conditonal statemenets can be tricky, as both statement have to be true for the rule to take effect.
+**+ add concurrent logic** - Adds a new AND logical statement to the same rule.
+AND conditional statements can be tricky, as both statements have to be true for the rule to take effect.
 For most quizzes, using the OR rule is enough.

 ![quiz builder conditional logic jump logic AND rule](/images/manual_quizbuilder_conditionallogic_jumplogicrule_and.png)

-*In the example, **only if** a users chooses a choice "Myself" in Question 1 "Who are you shopping for?" **and** a choice "Dry" in Question 2 "What is your skin type?" they will be redirected to Question 3 "What's your age?".*
+*In the example, **only if** a user chooses a choice "Myself" in Question 1 "Who are you shopping for?" **and** a choice "Dry" in Question 2 "What is your skin type?" they will be redirected to Question 3 "What's your age?".*

 **Always jump to:** - Select a slide or URL where the user will be always redirected after this slide.